tonykieling/smoothplanner/project_planning/Detailed user stories.md

 when they open the trip
 they should be able to view the trip and add/edit/modify itinerary items

-## Stretch

-1. The app will generate a summary of the trip in a printable format
+#### 8. The app will generate a summary of the trip in a printable format
-2. During the trip, I should be able to mark activities that have been completed
+As a user
+I want a printable summary of the trip so that I can take the details with me
+when I do not have access to the internet.